0xTxbi/Octy-GitHub-Explorer/README.md

 # Octy GitHub Explorer

-view the geeky details of the GitHub account you seek.
+view summarised details of the GitHub account you seek.